Mila del Sol: 1946-1952

 LVN stopped film production during World War II, when the Philippines was occupied by Japan.
 Del Sol volunteered for the Red Cross, and frequented Prisoner of War camps along with other "Blue Ladies" of the Philippine film industry.
 LVN's first post-war film, Orasang Ginto again starred del Sol.
 She made more than twenty other films during this period including Garrison 13 (1946), which recounted atrocities committed by the Imperial Japanese Army in the Philippines during the war.

 1960 onwards

 Del Sol migrated to the United States, and lived there and in Europe for much of the 1950s.
 She returned to the Philippines in the 1960s, when she made two more films, and starred in the hit television series Problema Mo Na Yan.
 She continued her work as an actress well into her 80s, most recently as a lead in the television series Rosalka.

 Actors and directors

 Del Sol acted opposite all the male leads of her period, including Teddy Benavídez, Fred Cortes, Armando Goyena, Fernando Poe, Sr., José Padilla, Jr., Ely Ramos, Jaime de la Rosa, Rogelio de la Rosa, and Leopoldo Salcedo.
-She was directed by Lamberto V. Avellana, Emmanuel Borlaza, Manuel Conde, Ramon A. Estella, Gregorio Fernandes, Gerardo de León, José Nepomuceno, Vicente Salumbides, Manuel Silos, and Carlos Vander Tolosa.
+She was directed by Lamberto V. Avellana, Emmanuel Borlaza, Manuel Conde, Ramon A. Estella, Gregorio Fernandez, Gerardo de León, José Nepomuceno, Vicente Salumbides, Manuel Silos, and Carlos Vander Tolosa.